shamirlabs/diva-alpha-net/README.md

 ## 1. Install docker

-This Github repository contains docker compose files than can be run using [docker](https://www.docker.com/).
+This Github repository contains docker compose files that can be run using [docker](https://www.docker.com/).
 Please, [install docker](https://docs.docker.com/engine/install/) first if you want to join the Diva alpha net.
 Keep in mind that currently we provide only `linux/amd64` images.

 ## 2. Prepare your node